jadounrahul/kartsnms/doc/Extensions/Smokeping.md

 remark = Welcome to the SmokePing website of <b>Insert Company Name Here</b>. \
          Here you will learn all about the latency of our network.

-@include /etc/smokeping/librenms-targets.conf
+@include /etc/smokeping/kartsnms-targets.conf
 ```

 Note there may be other stanza's (possibly `*** Slaves ***`) between the
 `*** Probes ***` and `*** Targets ***` stanza's - leave these intact.

 Leave everything else untouched.
 If you need to add other configuration, make
-sure it comes *after* the LibreNMS configuration, and keep in mind that
+sure it comes *after* the KartsNMS configuration, and keep in mind that
 Smokeping does not allow duplicate modules, and cares about the configuration
 file sequence.